ZicklePop/melkat-blog/src/content/posts/how-to-read-news.md

 coverAlt: Three popular news websites with ads and popups covering everything.
 date: 2024-03-17T17:45:45.332Z
 title: How to Read a News Website
-tags: [post, apps, ios, safari, pc, macos]
+tags: [post, apps, ios, safari, pc, macos, criticism]
 ---
 So you want to read a dying media publication.
 You might think that you can _simply_ walk in to a news website and read it.
 Well!
 You'd be wrong.
 You've run out of free articles this month.
 You need to subscribe to our email newsletter.
 You also need to provide a credit card for a subscription that requires you to call a phone number to cancel.